omarfrt/store-api/api/routes/Docproduct.md

     with body

     ```
-    //you can patch what you want not full body , exmple just bookName.
+    //you can patch what you want not full body , exmple justbookname.
-        bookName:
+      bookname:
         about:
         author:
         isbn: